Govardhan211103/SalesForecasting/README.md

 To train the sales forecasting model and generate predictions, follow these steps:

 1. Ensure that you have installed the required dependencies (see the [Installation](#installation) section).
-2. Place the relevant dataset files in the `data/` directory.
+2. Place the relevant dataset files in the `notebook/data/` directory.
-3. Execute the `train_model.py` script to train the CatBoost regression model: `python scripts/train_model.py`
+3. Execute the `data_ingestion.py` script to train the CatBoost regression model: `python src/components/data_ingestion.py`
-4. After training, run the `generate_predictions.py` script to generate sales predictions: `python scripts/generate_predictions.py`
+4. After training, To use the web application for predicting new data, execute the following: `python app.py/`
-5. The predictions will be saved in the `output/` directory.
-6. Optionally, use the provided Jupyter notebooks in the `notebooks/` directory for exploratory data analysis and model evaluation.
+5. Optionally, use the provided Jupyter notebooks in the `notebooks/` directory for exploratory data analysis and model evaluation on different models.

 ## Contributing

 Contributions to this project are welcome.
 If you encounter any issues or have suggestions for improvement, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the code as per the terms of the license.
 ``